ChorusOne/opus-pool-sdk/book/guide/4-mint-os-token.md

 {% hint style="info" %}

 We will use the same form as we did for staking for simplicity.
 This form allows users to input the amount of ETH and submit.
-Please refer to the [Stake chapter][stake-chapter] for more details.
+Please refer to the [Staking Functionality][stake-chapter] chapter for more details.

 {% endhint %}